rootskar/MotorImageryBCI/README.md

 2.)
 Activate the virtual environment with command: venv\Scripts\activate.bat

 3.)
-Navigate to the BCI folder with command: cd classifier
+Navigate to the classifier folder with command: cd classifier

 4.)
 Run the classifier experiments with command: python run_experiments.py 109 100 2 1 True